 To make this more tactical:

-3. Transform one time feedback into a repeatable standard way of operating when possible: “The email drafts are a great start.
+- Transform one-time feedback into a repeatable standard way of operating when possible: “The email drafts are a great start.
 I've annotated them with comments — and recorded a Loom walking through my thoughts line-by-line.
 I'd like you to create a 'tone and style guide' based on these notes and your observations of my communication.
-Once we refine the guide, we'll use it as a living doc to improve our on-going email drafting process.”
+Once we refine the guide, we'll use it as a living doc to improve our ongoing email drafting process.”

 Remember: Feedback is compound interest on your delegation investment.
 The more consistently you contribute to the relationship, the greater your returns.